AdobeDocs/commerce-extensibility/src/pages/webhooks/conditional-webhooks.md

 # Create conditional webhooks

-You may decide that you want to trigger webhooks only if the webhooks payload meets the required conditions.
-For example, you want to calculate taxes in 3rd party service only for specific zip codes, in such case there is no value in triggering webhook for other zip codes.
+You may decide that you want to trigger a webhook only if its payload meets certain conditions.
+For example, you could decide to calculate taxes using a 3rd-party service for specific postal codes only.
+If the postal code provided in the payload does not match the selected postal code, there is no value in triggering the webhook.

-A conditional webhooks can significantly reduce the amount of API calls which reduces the waiting time for clients.
+A conditional webhook can significantly reduce the number of API calls, which reduces the waiting time for clients.

 Conditional webhooks can have one or more rules.
 Each rule contains the following:

-*  A field for which the rule is applied.
-For nested fields, use the dot-separated format.
-For example: `data.order.product.id`
+*  The field to be evaluated.
+For nested fields, use the dot-separated format, such as `data.order.product.id`.

 *  An operator, which is represented as a comparison statement between the value supplied in the webhook payload and the threshold value.